Thorbieey/Code-Quiz-OT/README.md

 ### Acceptance Criteria

 ```
-* The JavaScript code quiz web application starts the timer and displays first question on click of a start button.
+* The JavaScript code quiz web application starts the timer and displays the first question on click of a start button.

 * The questions contain buttons for each answer.